Skip to content

 PatternBehavior

-scatter / gatherFan out to workers, collect responses.
+scatter / gatherFan out to workers, collect every response.

 Why this shape